 Click here to launch the map

-We would like to highlight that the majority of land represented on this map is under private ownership.
-Therefore, inclusion of any area on the map implies no automatic right of access.
-Members of the public interested in visiting these areas should follow Public Rights of Way and obey the relevant rules and regulations on Open Access land unless they have prior permission to access from the landowner.
+IMPORTANT: The majority of land represented on this map is under private ownership.
+Members of the public interested in visiting these areas should follow public rights of way and obey the rules and regulations on Open Access land unless they have permission from the landowner.

 Have a comment?

-We hope you find the Woodland Opportunities Map useful however we are continually looking at ways to improve the mapping.
-So, if you notice something that doesn’t work quite right or have any ideas on how it can be improved, please email us at firstname.lastname@example.org,uk
+We hope you find the map useful.
+However, if you notice something doesn’t work, or have any ideas on how it can be improved, please email us at firstname.lastname@example.org,uk

 And not forgetting…..

 Our thanks go to Nidderdale Area of Outstanding Natural Beauty for their advice with creating the map.